sadiwali/Helpful_Illustrator_Scripts/Rhino/README.md

 ###### How to Use:
 Run the script on the exported .ai file from Rhino.
 ###### What it does:
-Organizes curves by its fill color, if not given its stroke color.
+Organizes path items by its fill color, if not given its stroke color.
 Works with RGB and CMYK colors only.